Greta Thunberg: Protests and speeches in Europe

 Thunberg's speech during the plenary session of the 2018 United Nations Climate Change Conference (COP24) went viral.
 She said that the world leaders present were "not mature enough to tell it like it is".
 In the first half of 2019, she joined various student protests around Europe, and was invited to speak at various forums and parliaments.
 At the January 2019 World Economic Forum, Thunberg gave a speech in which she declared: "Our house is on fire."
 She addressed the British, European and French parliaments; in the latter case several right-wing politicians boycotted her.
 In a short meeting with Thunberg, Pope Francis thanked her and encouraged her to continue her activism.

 By March 2019, Thunberg was still staging her regular protests outside the Swedish parliament every Friday, where other students occasionally joined her.
 According to her father, her activism did not interfere with her schoolwork, but she had less spare time.
 She finished lower secondary school with excellent grades: 14 As and three Bs.
 In July 2019, Time magazine reported Thunberg was taking a "sabbatical year" from school, intending to travel in the Americas while meeting people from the climate movement on her way to attend and address 2019 United Nations Climate Change Conference (COP25).

+On 13 July 2026, Greta Thunberg participated in a protest outside the Berlin office of Rheinmetall, a German arms manufacturer, near the Brandenburg Gate.
+The demonstration, organized as a blockade, was directed against the company's weapons production, which protesters associated with military operations in Palestine and Lebanon.
+During the gathering, Thunberg stated: "We are doing this because it is our duty to protest against injustice and to stand up against genocide."
+She further called for the cessation of a new Rheinmetall factory and an end to weapons shipments to Israel, reiterating the phrase "Stop the genocide."
+Berlin police intervened in the course of the protest and took Thunberg into custody.